Where to Stay in Napa Valley, California First Time: Best Areas

 Another great thing to do in Napa Valley is taking the air balloon ride at sunrise with Napa Valley Balloons or Napa Valley Aloft.
 It is a truly memorial experience when viewing the valley from the 3,000 feet above the valley.

-Stay in Yountville if you want to visit the oldest vineyard in Napa Valley; you are a fan of cycling; you want to visit come historic cemeteries; you are interested in the art, history, and culture of Napa Valley; you enjoy dining in gourmet, Michelin starred restaurants.
+Stay in Yountville if you want to visit the oldest vineyard in Napa Valley; you are a fan of cycling; you enjoy dining in gourmet, Michelin starred restaurants.

 Best Places to Stay Napa Valley in Yountville:

-Vintage House at The Estate Yountville this 5-star luxury hotel is a French country-style hotel and features a swimming pool and a spa.
-Located within walking distance from The French Laundry Restaurant, also close to Napa town centre, the Napa Valley Opera House, and San Francisco International Airport.
+Vintage House at The Estate Yountville this 5-star French country-style hotel and features a swimming pool and a spa.
+Located within walking distance from The French Laundry Restaurant, easy reach Napa town centre, Napa Valley Opera House, and San Francisco Airport.

-Napa Valley Lodge this 4-star mid-range hotel is located in the heart of Napa Valley, Napa Valley Lodge offers on-site spa treatments and a continental Champagne breakfast.
-A heated outdoor pool and hot tub are featured.
-Each luxurious room includes free WiFi.
+Napa Valley Lodge this 4-star mid-range hotel is located in the heart of Napa Valley.
+It has a heated outdoor pool, luxurious room.
 Close to Robert Mondavi and Domaine Chandon wineries, and Napa Valley Bike Tours, V Marketplace, and Lincoln Theater.

-Maison Fleurie, A Four Sisters Inn this budget bed and breakfast is in Yountville, California, minutes from Napa Valley area wineries.
-The inn offers a full daily breakfast and afternoon wine and hors d’oeuvres.
+Maison Fleurie, A Four Sisters Inn this budget bed and breakfast is in Yountville, minutes from Napa Valley area wineries.
+The inn offers a full daily breakfast and hors d’oeuvres.
 Platypus Wine Tours, the Napa Valley Wine Train, and The Krug Event Center are within short ride away.

 American Canyon is north of San Francisco Bay and the southern tip of Napa Valley and gradually works our way north along US 29.
 Formerly known as Napa Junction, it lies on the banks of the southern part of the Napa River, just before it empties in San Pablo Bay.